TimeBreaker/Adversarial-Reinforcement-Learning-Papers/README.md

 # Adversarial Reinforcement Learning Papers
 This is a collection of adversarial reinforcement learning papers.
 Each category is a potential start point for you to start your research.
 Some papers are listed more than once because they belong to multiple categories.

-Adversarial reinforcement learning is closely related to robust reinforcement learning and backdoor attacks in reinforcement learning.
-If you are looking for papers in adversarial reinforcement learning, you should also see papers related to robust reinforcement learning and backdoor attacks in reinforcement learning.
+Adversarial reinforcement learning is closely related to robust reinforcement learning and attacks in reinforcement learning.
+If you are looking for papers in adversarial reinforcement learning, you should also see papers related to robust reinforcement learning and attacks in reinforcement learning.

 For MARL resources, please refer to [Multi Agent Reinforcement Learning papers](https://github.com/TimeBreaker/Multi-Agent-Reinforcement-Learning-papers), [MARL Papers with Code](https://github.com/TimeBreaker/MARL-papers-with-code) and [MARL Resources Collection](https://github.com/TimeBreaker/MARL-resources-collection).